 Figure 1.11.
+The Keck II telescope showing the segmented primary mirror

+Source: © xxxxxxxxx.
+Please indicate the exact source from where the image was reproduced.

-The Keck II telescope showing the segmented primary mirrorThe key advance that allowed the construction of the Keck telescopes was the use of active optics to operate smaller mirror segments as a single, contiguous mirror.
+The key advance that allowed the construction of the Keck telescopes was the use of active optics to operate smaller mirror segments as a single, contiguous mirror.
 A mirror of comparable size cast of a single piece of glass could not be made rigid enough to hold its shape precisely; it would sag microscopically under its own weight as it was turned to various positions, causing aberrations in the optical path.
 In the Keck telescopes, each primary mirror is made of thirty-six hexagonal segments that work together as a unit.
 Each segment is 1.8 meters wide, 7.5 centimeters thick, and weighs half a ton.[2]
 The mirrors were made from Zerodur glass-ceramic by the German company Schott AG.
 On the telescope, each segment is kept stable by a system of active optics, which uses extremely rigid support structures in combination with three actuators under each segment.
 During observation, the computer-controlled system of sensors and actuators dynamically adjusts each segment's position relative to its neighbors, keeping a surface shape accuracy of four nanometers.
 As the telescope moves, this twice-per-second adjustment counters the effects of gravity and other environmental and structural effects that can affect mirror shape.

 Both Keck Observatory telescopes are equipped with laser guide star adaptive optics, which compensates for the blurring due to atmospheric turbulence.
 The first AO system operational on a large telescope, the equipment has been constantly upgraded to expand the capability.
 The telescopes are equipped with a suite of cameras and spectrometers that allow observations across much of the visible and near infrared spectrum.